1. The monitoring core

 1.1.
 Nagios and Icinga

-The Checkmk Raw Edition is a construction based on the core from the well-established Nagios Open-Source Projekt.
-This offers numerous useful functions and has been proven over many years by millions of users worldwide.
+The Checkmk Raw Edition is a construction based on the core from the well-established Nagios Open Source project.
+This provides numerous useful functions and has been proven over many years by millions of users worldwide.
 This inherent flexibility is one of the reasons for the success of Nagios.

 Alternatively, the core from Icinga can also be utilised.
 This is particularly popular in Germany, and is based on the same program code, but in recent years it has been developed independently.